magento/merchdocs/src/catalog/product-price-minimum-advertised-logic.md

 title: MAP Logic
 ---

-For products with prices that depend on a selected option (such as custom options, or simple products with their own SKUs and stock management), the following logic is applied, according to the product type and price setting.
-The actual price is used by order management and customer management tools, and reports.
+For products with prices that depend on a selected option (such as custom options or simple products with their own SKUs and stock management), the following logic is applied, according to the product type and price setting.
+The actual price is used by order management, customer management tools, and reports.

 ## Using MAP with product types